 5. Integration with Risk Management

-Execution will no longer be just about getting in and out at good prices; it’ll tie into portfolio-level risk controls.
-For example:
+Execution will no longer be just about getting in and out at good prices.
+It will tie into portfolio-level risk controls.

-• If correlation risk rises (say EUR/USD and GBP/USD both move together), the algo may rebalance execution speed between them.
+If correlation risk rises, such as EUR/USD and GBP/USD both moving together, the algo may rebalance execution speed between them.

-Execution will be smarter, acting as a risk partner instead of a dumb order-filler.
+Execution will become smarter, acting as a risk partner instead of a simple order-filler.

 6. Democratization for Retail Traders